McCLIM/McCLIM/Backends/beagle/README.txt

 3. There are not yet any aqua look and feel panes.
 Sorry, I'm trying to get everything else working first!

-4.5.
-Designs (other than colours) aren't implemented - THIS means there are
-    no icons in the Listener.

 5. Mouse down / up on buttons appears not to work very well unless the frame containing the buttons is the only active frame.